Justifying a Software Development Project

 Very often you will need to improve the existing operations, maintenance, and support infrastructure to support the operation of the new application that you intend to develop.
 To determine what the impact will be you will need to understand both the current operations and support infrastructure of your organization and the operations and support characteristics of your new application.
 If the existing operations and support infrastructure can handle your application, albeit with the appropriate training of the affected staff, then your project is operationally feasible.
 You can read more about operations and support at Extending the RUP with an Operations and Support Discipline.

 The fundamental question that you need to ask yourself is “Will you be allowed to succeed?”
 Your project can make total sense, yet still not be accepted by senior management for political, instead of logical, reasons.
 A good project manager will be cognizant of the political landscape and present their feasibility study appropriately.

-Furthermore, many project teams which are trying new technologies, or following new techniques, may discover that there is significant political resistance by other people within your organization.
-For example, if your organization is a "J2EE shop", then your .NET project, no matter how much it makes sense, may be torpedoed by other people in your IT department who don't want .NET to be adopted.
-Or, perhaps your development team is following an evolutionary process such as the Rational Unified Process (RUP) or an agile one such as Extreme Programming (XP).
-However, your data management group still hasn't adopted any of the evolutionary/agile techniques which would allow them to work effectively with your team.
+Furthermore, many teams which are trying new technologies, or following new techniques, may discover that there is significant political resistance by other people within your organization.
+For example, if your organization is a “J2EE shop”, then your .NET project, no matter how much it makes sense, may be torpedoed by other people in your IT department who don’t want .NET to be adopted.
+Or, perhaps your development team is following an agile process.
+However, your data management group still hasn’t adopted any of the evolutionary/agile techniques which would allow them to work effectively with your team.
 Instead, they insist on following their largely disproved serial approaches to development all in the name of risk reduction (serial development is actually much riskier), and will fight it out with you politically instead of improving the way that they work.